calculix/cae/README.md

 # Features

-- Calculix keywords hierarchy with all attributes is maintaned in simple editable text file - [ccx_dom.inp](ccx_dom.inp).
-"New keyword" dialog is based on it.
+- Calculix keywords hierarchy with all attributes is maintaned in [simple editable text file](ccx_dom.inp).

-- "New keyword" dialog shows apropriate chapter of the official HTML documentation.
+- "New keyword" dialog shows apropriate chapter of the official [HTML documentation](doc).

-- Import/export of .inp-files - one format for all needs.
-Program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
-Final model is saved also with .inp format ready to be calculated by ccx.
+- INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
+Final model is saved also with .inp format ready to be calculated by CalculiX.

-- Solid mesh parser - [ccx_mesh.py](ccx_mesh.py) - tested on the all example CacluliX models - with ability to highlight surfaces, node and element sets after mesh import.
+- [Solid mesh parser](ccx_mesh.py) with ability to highlight surfaces, node and element sets after mesh import.
+Supports includes in the input file.
+Tested on the all official CacluliX examples.
 See [tests.log](tests.log).

-- Nice icons for all keywords/tree objects.

-- Run job analysis directly from GUI.
-Open results in GraphiX or Paraview.

-- Application's global settings are maintained in simple editable text file [ccx_settings.env](ccx_settings.env) with Python syntax.
+- Application's global settings are maintained in [simple editable text file](ccx_settings.env) with Python syntax.
 Settings are automatically saved during the workflow.

+- [Optimal job management](ccx_job.py): run analysis directly from GUI - you'll be notified on job completion, open results in GraphiX or convert to VTU format and open it in [Paraview](https://www.paraview.org).

+- Added support for UNV mesh import.

+- Cute modern design with [nice icons](icons).

 <br/><br/>